On this page:

 School councils

 ESM compliance is required by law.
-The Building Regulations 2018 (Vic) made under the Building Act 1993 require schools to oversee general and specific inspections, testing, maintenance and record-keeping activities for ESM.
+The Building Regulations 2018 (Vic) made under the Building Act 1993 require the owner, the school council with delegated authority from the Minister, to oversee general and specific inspections, testing, maintenance and record-keeping activities for ESM.

 ESM testing and associated record keeping is a Victorian Registration and Qualifications Authority requirement for school registration.